The Great Orchestration

 One day, we all look back.
-The applause, the achievements, the endless climb - they seem so important at the time.
-But the ego’s striving was never the true measure of a life.
+The applause, the achievements, the endless climb measured in wealth, status, titles that glitter like fool’s gold seem so vital in the moment.
+But the ego’s striving, fueled by a system engineered to keep us hungry, to trade our irreplaceable hours for the next rung on an infinite ladder, was never the true measure of a life.

 The Great Orchestration